-In 2015, the CSOM received preliminary accreditation status from the Liaison Committee on Medical Education (LCME).
+In June 2018, the BS-MD received provisional accreditation status from the Liaison Committee on Medical Education (LCME).
 The PA program received full accreditation status from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) in 2014.
-The CSOM awards three degrees (conferred through CCNY): the BS in Biomedical Sciences; the BS and effective 2017, the MS in Physician Assistant Studies; and effective 2020, the MD degree.